-I said also that He had become poor in communion, and I showed you how narrow was the circle of men with whom He could associate; but He has wonderfully enriched us in communion, so that we have come "to the general assembly and church of the first-born, who are written in heaven."
-Behold, He has given us such fellowship with Himself that He says of us who believe, "These are My mother, and My sister, and My brethren."
-We also have fellowship with God: "Truly our fellowship is with the Father, and with His Son Jesus Christ."
+I said also that He had become poor in communion, and I showed you how narrow was the circle of men with whom He could associate, but He has wonderfully enriched us in communion, so that we have come "to the general assembly and church of the firstborn, who are written in heaven."
+Behold, He has given us such fellowship with Himself that He says of us who believe, "These are my mother, and my sister, and my brethren."
+We have fellowship also with God.
+"Truly our fellowship is with the Father, and with his Son Jesus Christ."
 What riches He has given us here!

-Next, you remember, I spoke about Christ's bearing sin as being an awful instance of His poverty; but by His substitution, we have acceptance with God.
+Next, you remember I spoke about Christ's bearing sin as being an awful instance of His poverty, but by His substitution we have acceptance with God.
 See how rich He has made us, for we are "accepted in the Beloved."
 "Being justified by faith, we have peace with God."
 That is a wonderful passage in Jeremiah's prophecy, "This is the name wherewith she shall be called, the Lord our righteousness."

-What, the Church itself called "The Lord our righteousness"?
-Yes, she takes her husband's name; the Church has Christ's own title bestowed upon her.
-Christ became poor indeed as He stood in our stead; but He has fixed us in a large and wealthy place by giving us complete acceptance with the Father through His righteousness.
+What, the church itself called "The Lord our righteousness"?
+Yes, she takes her husband's name, the church has Christ's own title bestowed upon her.
+Christ became poor indeed as He stood in our stead, but He has fixed us in a large and wealthy place by giving us complete acceptance with the Father through His righteousness.

-Then, as I completed the story, I pictured our Lord Jesus as lying in the death sleep of the tomb; but think, O beloved, that He has now, in consequence of that death, given us eternal life.
-His own words are, "He that believes on Me has everlasting life."
-"Whosoever lives and believes in Me shall never die.
-Do you believe this?"
-Because Christ died, we live; because He died, we shall never die.
+Then, as I completed the story, I pictured our Lord Jesus as lying in the death sleep of the tomb, but think, O beloved, that He has now, in consequence of that death, given us eternal life.
+His own words are, "He that believeth on me hath everlasting life."
+"Whosoever liveth and believeth in me shall never die.
+Believest thou this?"
+Because Christ died, we live, because He died, we shall never die.
 The capital sentence has been executed upon our Substitute, and can never be executed again.
-Punishment cannot be inflicted first on the bleeding Surety, and then on those for whom that Surety stood; therefore we live by His death, and over us the second death can have no power.
-Death is not annihilation; no thoughtful person ever fancies that it is.
-Death is the separation of the soul from the body; death in its highest sense is the separation of the soul from God.
-We may know the first death, the rending of the soul from the body; but the second death, the separation of the soul from God, that we shall never know, for Jesus knew it on our behalf when He said, "My God, My God, why have You forsaken Me?"
-But now, "Christ being raised from the dead dies no more; death has no more dominion over Him.
-For in that He died, He died unto sin once: but in that He lives, He lives unto God."
+Punishment cannot be inflicted first on the bleeding Surety, and then on those for whom that Surety stood, therefore we live by His death, and over us the second death can have no power.

+Death is not annihilation, no thoughtful person ever fancies that it is.
+Death is the separation of the soul from the body, death in its highest sense is the separation of the soul from God.
+We may know the first death, the rending of the soul from the body, but the second death, the separation of the soul from God, that we shall never know, for Jesus knew it on our behalf when He said, "My God, my God, why hast thou forsaken me?"

+But now, "Christ being raised from the dead dieth no more; death hath no more dominion over him.
+For in that he died, he died unto sin once: but in that he liveth, he liveth unto God."
 Oh, how rich He has made us in the indestructible everlasting life which He has bestowed upon us through His atoning death and His glorious resurrection!